 Make the most out of your trip to Bogota with this massive guide.
 We’ll cover daily costs and money saving tips, give you a kickass 3-day Bogota itinerary, and help you figure out where to stay and how to get around the urban sprawl.

+If you’re backpacking Colombia, there’s no way around Bogota.
 For a bustling capital city, Bogota is a very affordable place to travel.
 It’s much cheaper than other South American capitals like Santiago and Buenos Aires, making it a great choice for backpackers.

 If you’re balling on a budget, it’s possible to get by on $25-30 a day here.
-The city has some great hostels that are super cheap, a good bus system (and a metro on the way, supposedly), and plenty of free activities.
+Bogota has some great hostels that are super cheap, a good bus system (and a metro on the way, supposedly), and plenty of free activities.
 With a lower budget, you should stick to local restaurants and dive bars.

 By raising that budget to $50-60 a day, you can find a decent double room and take the occasional Uber.
 You’ll also be able to add a few activities and have a night or two out on the town.